jdmonin/JSettlers2/README.txt

 Run these commands as the postgres system user:
   $ psql --file jsettlers-create-postgres.sql
   $ psql -d socdata --file jsettlers-sec-postgres.sql
-  $ psql -d socdata -U socuser -h 127.0.0.1 --file jsettlers-tables.sql Password for user socuser: socpass
+  $ psql -d socdata -U socuser -h 127.0.0.1 --file jsettlers-tables-postgres.sql Password for user socuser: socpass
 If the scripts run without any errors, they will produce very terse output such as "CREATE DATABASE", "CREATE TABLE", and "NOTICE: